The Board Game Collection

 Awkward Guests Game

-For those who loved Clue, Awkward Guests is one of the closest versions of it modern board gaming has to offer.
+For those who loved Clue, Awkward Guests is one of the closest versions of it that modern board gaming has to offer.
 It’s added in a few more modern mechanics, and a wider range of options, but carries much of the same heritage – asking your fellow players for information and using that information to mark off your sheet and solve the case.
 Another humorous and strategic game to consider is Kill Doctor Lucky, where players attempt to kill the elusive Doctor Lucky in a fast-paced, comedic setting.

-Awkward Guests is the slightly more grown up version of Clue though.
+Awkward Guests is the slightly more grown up version of Clue, though.
 The game itself comes with a wide range of cards, and to set up the game, you pick from a scenario in the book.
 These range in difficulty, so you can alter the game depending on who is playing, and the scenario gives numbers, which refer to which cards you’ll need to remove from the box in order to play that scenario with.
 Every card has a numerical cost from 1-3.

 Players then take it in turns to ask the others for clues on two topics, across guests and different rooms on the game board, and the fellow players will lay face down their relevant cards, with a token for the cost associated to those cards.
 To see them, the questioning player must reveal to them clues of an equal value.
 Players proceed until they think they have enough information to reveal the details of the case – culprit, weapon, reason, and whether they had an accomplice…